-Colorectal cancer is common, being the fourth most commonly diagnosed cancer in the United States, after lung, prostate, and breast cancers, with about 4.2% of people being diagnosed at some point in their lifetime.
-However, colon cancer is the second leading cause of cancer death, following lung cancer.
-Colon cancer is much more common in older adults than those you are younger with the rate of diagnosis being 237 per 100,000 people for those 85 years and older while the rate is less than 1 per 100,000 in those 10-14 years.
+Colorectal cancer is common, being the fourth most commonly diagnosed cancer in the United States, after lung, prostate, and breast cancers.1 Approximately 4.2% of people are diagnosed at some point in their lifetime.1 However, colon cancer is the second leading cause of cancer death in the United States, following lung cancer, showing the need for interventions around screening.1 Colon cancer is much more common in older adults than those who are younger with the rate of diagnosis being 237 per 100,000 people for those 85 years and older while the rate is less than 1 per 100,000 in those 10-14 years.2

-Survival rates vary based on the stage of cancer at diagnosis, but also by race with black Americans having a 9-10% net lower survival at five years than white Americans.
-Part of this disparity is due to cancer being diagnosed at a later stage for black Americans.
-Of all people diagnosed with colon cancer, approximately 64.6% survive for five years post diagnosis, increasing to 89.7% if cancer is localized at diagnoses and decreasing to 13.8% if cancer is distant and more widespread.
+Survival rates vary based on the stage of cancer at diagnosis, but also by race with black Americans having a 9-10% net lower survival at five years than white Americans.3 Part of this disparity is due to cancer being diagnosed at a later stage for black Americans.
+Of all people diagnosed with colon cancer, approximately 64.6% survive for five years post diagnosis, increasing to 89.7% if cancer is localized at diagnoses and decreasing to 13.8% if cancer is distant and more widespread.3

-Colorectal cancer screening decreases both the incidence of and mortality from colorectal cancer due to finding cancer in earlier stages where cancer is not as widespread and through finding and removing precancerous lesions through direct visualization tests.
-Nationally, the age-adjusted rate of newly diagnosed colon cancers has decreased from 56% in 2000 to 37% in 2016.
-Currently, the United States Preventive Services Task Force strongly recommends to start screening for colorectal cancer at age 50 and continuing to age 75, with some risk factors such as a family history indicating earlier screening.
-For those 75 to 85 years, the USPSTF recommends screening to be a personal decision, taking into account a person's overall health and history of prior screening.
-The risks and benefits of various screening modalities vary and are either stool-based tests (i.e., annual guaiac-based fecal occult blood test (gFOBT), annual fecal immunochemical testing (FIT), FIT-DNA every one or three years) or are direct visualization tests (i.e., colonoscopy every ten years, CT colonography every five years, flexible sigmoidoscopy every five years, flexible sigmoidoscopy every ten years plus annual FIT).
+Colorectal cancer screening decreases both the incidence of and mortality from colorectal cancer due to finding cancer in earlier stages where cancer is not as widespread and through finding and removing precancerous lesions through direct visualization tests.4 Nationally, the age-adjusted rate of newly diagnosed colon cancers has decreased from 56% in 2000 to 37% in 2016.^{2,5} Currently, the United States Preventive Services Task Force strongly recommends to start screening for colorectal cancer at age 50 and continuing to age 75, with some risk factors such as a family history indicating earlier screening.6 For those 75 to 85 years, the USPSTF recommends screening to be a personal decision, taking into account a person's overall health and history of prior screening.5

+The risks and benefits of various screening modalities vary and are either stool-based tests (i.e., annual guaiac-based fecal occult blood test (gFOBT), annual fecal immunochemical testing (FIT), FIT-DNA every one or three years, or are direct visualization tests (i.e., colonoscopy every ten years, CT colonography every five years, flexible sigmoidoscopy every five years, flexible sigmoidoscopy every ten years plus annual FIT).5

-Deaths from colorectal cancer happen when screening does not occur, when screening is inaccurate or fails, or when follow-up from abnormal screening does not occur.
-People who are up to date on screening are significantly less likely to die from colorectal cancer than those who are not.
-Healthy People 2020, the Federal initiative to set goals to improve the health of all Americans in specific topic areas, aims to increase appropriate colorectal cancer screening to 70.5%, from 52% nationally.
-The national Medicare colorectal cancer screening rate is 73%.
-In Washington State, of adults aged 50 to 75 years, only 63% with commercial insurance and 43% Medicaid recipients received screening, with significant variation county by county.
+Healthy People 2020, the Federal initiative to set goals to improve the health of all Americans in specific topic areas, aims to increase appropriate colorectal cancer screening to 70.5%, from the current rate of 52% nationally.7 Nationally, the Medicare colorectal cancer screening rate is 73%.
+In Washington State, of adults aged 50 to 75 years, only 63% with commercial insurance and 43% Medicaid recipients received screening, with significant variation county by county.8